daniliao/getTranscriptServer/README.md

 ### -------Daniel's docs for server START------------

-# Run flask server to get transcript
+# Run flask server to get transcript in JSON form

 ## 1. Run below commend in the terminal